SiteRelEnby/anduril2/README.md

 Anduril2 originally by [ToyKeeper](https://code.launchpad.net/~toykeeper/flashlight-firmware/anduril2), mods by @SiteRelEnby.

 # Other stuff
-## Git repo script
+## Git repo scripts

-`make-git-repo.sh`: script to create a clean version of the upstream anduril2 repo (for merging purposes or your own hacking).
+* `make-git-repo.sh`: script to create a clean version of the upstream anduril2 repo (for merging purposes or your own hacking).
 Dependencies are git, bzr, and normal shell utilities
+* `update-upstream-branch.sh`: script to create a branch with a clean version of the upstream code.
+Mostly for my own use in building and modding but included in case they prove useful to someone else.
+Takes environment vars (TODO: args as well):
+  * `NO_PUSH`: set to `1` will not push the created branch.
+  * `UPSTREAM_BRANCH`: name of the branch to create for upstream code.
+Defaults to `upstream` if unset.
+  * `REMOTE`: name of the remote to push to; if not specified, defaults to `origin`.

-## Build utilities
+# Build utilities
 A fork of [anduril-buildenv-docker](https://github.com/SiteRelEnby/anduril-buildenv-docker) with a bug fixed.
 Included as a submodule, to use it, run `git submodule update --init`.
 Note that to build the builder you will need a working [buildkit](https://docs.docker.com/build/buildkit) as well as base Docker - I will probably put it on Docker Hub at some point too if I remember to.
+Feel free to remind me to if you really need it built for you.

-Example build scripts and header files for my lights including a few extra default settings vs the default model header files.
+Example build scripts and header files for my lights (`build-siterelenby-*` and `./ToyKeeper/spaghetti-monster/anduril/cfg-siterelenby*.h`) including a few extra default settings vs the default model header files.

 # Current upstream version this mod is based on